-At the end of the school day, we are exhausted.
-And usually, we have that mandatory 20 minutes reading homework left to do.
+We’ve all heard the studies that share the impact of reading 20 minutes a day.
+This has become so ingrained in parenting advice that some lovely soul has even written a “read 20 minutes a day poem.”
+However, at the end of the school day, we are often exhausted and faced with that mandatory 20 minutes reading homework left to do.
 Joy has come up with some great ways to be a rockstar parent in the reading homework department.

 20 Minutes Reading While Out and About